FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 ###Link React to the Application

-For know just forget that we are building a desktop applicaiton, think, instead, that we are doing a website with react.
+For know just forget that we are building a desktop application, think, instead, that we are doing a website using React.
 Take a look at *index.html*

 ```html
 //index.html